How to vacuum pet hair – the exact technique and tools I use as a Vacuum Expert to keep my home furr-free

 (Image credit: Future/Lauren Bradbury)

-While I’d love to say that a good vacuum, attachments, and a proper technique have been enough to de-fluff my home, that’s not the case.
-Sure, knowing how to vacuum pet hair is key if you want to ensure it stays clean and dander-free, but you shouldn’t be afraid to bring in reinforcements if needed.
+While I’d love to say that knowing how to vacuum pet hair and using vacuum attachments are enough to de-fluff a home with pets, that’s often not the case.
+If you want to ensure it stays clean and dander-free, you shouldn’t be afraid to bring in reinforcements if needed.

 Pet hair is also one of the many things you can clean with a pumice stone.
 Lucy seconds this, saying, ‘One of the best ways to remove pet hair from carpet is to gently scrape the surface with a pumice stone, which you might more typically think to use for exfoliating skin.
 By scraping gently, you will be able to collect enough hair without damaging the fibres of your carpet.’